- Yes, dogs can eat pumpkin

 - Good for digestion and low in calories

 Yes: pumpkin is one of the best vegetables for dogs.
-It helps with both diarrhea and constipation, is low in calories and well tolerated.
-One exception: ornamental pumpkins are toxic to dogs and must not be fed.
+It helps with both diarrhea and constipation, is low in calories and easy to digest.
+One important exception: ornamental pumpkins are toxic to dogs and must not be fed.

-Pumpkin seeds contain cucurbitacin, which stuns and inhibits intestinal parasites: a natural supplement when deworming.
+Pumpkin seeds contain cucurbitacin, which stuns and inhibits intestinal parasites: a natural addition when deworming.

-Ornamental pumpkins (decorative varieties) contain cucurbitacins in toxic concentrations and are not suitable for dogs.
-Only feed edible pumpkins: Hokkaido, butternut, or acorn squash.
+Ornamental pumpkins (decorative varieties such as the lemon or pear gourd) contain cucurbitacins in toxic concentrations and are not suitable for dogs.
+Only feed edible pumpkins: Hokkaido, butternut or nutmeg pumpkin.

-No seasoned preparations: pumpkin soup with onions, pumpkin pie with sugar, or spiced pumpkin are unsuitable.
-If an ornamental pumpkin is ingested, act immediately as poisoning is possible.
-Feed only plain, without additives.
+Avoid seasoned dishes: pumpkin soup with onions, pumpkin pie with sugar, or cinnamon pumpkin are all unsuitable.
+If your dog eats an ornamental pumpkin, act immediately, as poisoning is a real risk.
+Feed it plain only, without any additives.

-Cook pumpkin and feed as puree or in pieces.
+Cook the pumpkin and feed it as a puree or in pieces.
 Hokkaido pumpkin can be cooked with the skin on.
-Freeze pumpkin puree in ice cube trays for convenient portions.
-Raw pumpkin in small amounts is also possible.
+Freeze pumpkin puree in ice cube trays for handy bland-diet portions.
+Raw pumpkin in small amounts is also fine.

-100 g of cooked pumpkin (Hokkaido) contains approx. 26 kcal, 1 g protein, 6.5 g carbohydrates and 0.5 g fiber.
-It also provides 4,016 mcg beta-carotene, 340 mg potassium and 9 mg vitamin C. Butternut squash has slightly more energy at 45 kcal per 100 g and a higher beta-carotene content.
+100 g of cooked pumpkin (Hokkaido) contains about 26 kcal, 1 g protein, 6.5 g carbohydrates and 0.5 g fiber.
+It also provides 4,016 µg beta-carotene, 340 mg potassium and 9 mg vitamin C. Butternut squash has slightly more energy at 45 kcal per 100 g and a higher beta-carotene content.

 Guidelines by body weight: